Raviv-Herrera/Raviv-Herrera/README.md

 - 👋 Hi, I’m @Raviv-Herrera a software and algorithms Engineer.
-- 👀 I’m interested in Applied Mathematics subjects such as Data Science, Computer Vision, Numerical Analysis and optimiaztion algorithms and how they can be used for sport analysis.
+- 👀 I’m interested in Applied Mathematics subjects such as Data Science, Computer Vision, Numerical Analysis and optimiaztion algorithms and how they can be used for sport analysis ⚽.
 - 👀 In addition I love to implement and research those subjects via coding and developing a robust and efficient code.
 - 🌱 I’m currently pursuing my M.Sc in Applied Mathematics specializaion in Data Science
 - 📫 How to reach me : ravivhe94@gmail.com